Lorenzo-Protocol/lorenzo/x/btclightclient/README.md

 The BTC light client module is essentially a BTC light client that maintains the canonical header chain of Bitcoin.

-Babylon chain needs to know about different events happening on Bitcoin chain.
+lorenzo chain needs to know about different events happening on Bitcoin chain.
-To make it possible in a secure way, Babylon needs to know the current state of the Bitcoin chain i.e., what is the canonical chain of the Bitcoin network.
+To make it possible in a secure way, lorenzo needs to know the current state of the Bitcoin chain i.e., what is the canonical chain of the Bitcoin network.

 ## Table of contents